pmcollins/gumdrop/gumdrop.json/README.md

 // {"first":"bilbo","last":"baggins"}
 ```

-And *compose* deserializers for more complex objects.
+To deserialize more complex objects, deserializers can be *composed*.

 ```java
 class PersonSerializer extends ObjectSerializer<Person> {